splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/16-identifier.md

 :::note[Summary]

 - Identifiers are used to **name** things in our programs.
-- When you create a [variable](/book/part-1-instructions/1-sequence/5-reference/07-variable) or [constant](/book/part-1-instructions/1-sequence/5-reference/07-variable#constants), you name it using an identifier.
-- When you [call a method](/book/part-1-instructions/1-sequence/5-reference/03-method-call) you specify which method you want to execute by using its identifier.
+- When you [call a procedure](/book/part-1-instructions/1-sequence/5-reference/11-procedure-call) you specify which procedure you want to execute by using its identifier (name).
-- To read the value from a variable or constant, you use its identifier in an [expression](/book/part-1-instructions/1-sequence/5-reference/05-expression).

 :::